Matrix Decomposition and Applications: Skeleton/CUR Decomposition

-where $\bC$ is some $r$ linearly independent columns of $\bA$, $\bR$ is some $r$ linearly independent rows of $\bA$, and $\bU$ is the nonsingular submatrix on the intersection. \begin{itemize} \item The storage for the decomposition is then reduced or potentially increased from $mn$ floats to $r(m+n)+r^2$ floats. \item Or further, if we only record the position of the indices, it requires $mr$, $nr$ floats for storing $\bC, \bR$ respectively and extra $2r$ integers to remember the position of each column of $\bC$ in that of $\bA$ and each row of $\bR$ in that of $\bA$ (i.e., construct $\bU$ from $\bC,\bR$). \end{itemize} \end{theoremHigh}
+where $\bC$ contains some $r$ linearly independent columns of $\bA$, $\bR$ contains some $r$ linearly independent rows of $\bA$, and $\bU$ is the nonsingular submatrix formed by the intersection of these selected rows and columns. \begin{itemize} \item The storage requirement for this decomposition may be reduced (or potentially increased) compared to storing the full matrix, from $mn$ floating-point numbers to $r(m+n)+r^2$ floating-point numbers. \item Alternatively, if we only record the indices of the selected rows and columns, it requires $mr$ and $nr$ floating-point numbers for storing $\bC$ and $\bR$, respectively.
+Additionally, $2r$ integers are required to store the positions of the selected columns in $\bC$ and rows in $\bR$ within $\bA$, which allows reconstruction of $\bU$ from $\bC$ and $\bR$. \end{itemize} \end{theoremHigh}

+The skeleton decomposition is also referred to as the \textit{CUR decomposition}, named after its component.
+Compared to the singular value decomposition (SVD), CUR offers significant advantages in terms of \textit{reification} and \textit{interpretability}.
+While SVD relies on artificial singular vectors that may not accurately reflect physical realities, CUR uses actual columns and rows from the original matrix, which makes it more interpretable and better aligned with the structure of the original data \citep{mahoney2009cur}.
+Moreover, CUR preserves sparsity in the underlying data, making it particularly suitable for applications involving sparse matrices.